 Ph 5.
 Analog Electronics for Physicists.
 9 units (0-5-4); first term.
 Prerequisites: Ph1abc, Ma1abc, Ma2 taken concurrently.
 A fast-paced laboratory course covering the design, construction, and testing of practical analog and interface circuits, with emphasis on applications of operational amplifiers.
 No prior experience with electronics is required.
 Basic linear and nonlinear elements and circuits are studied, including amplifiers, filters, oscillators and other signal conditioning circuits.
 Each week includes a 45 minute lecture/recitation and a 2½ hour laboratory.
 The course culminates in a two-week project of the student’s choosing.
 Instructors: Rice, Libbrecht.

 Ph 6.
 Physics Laboratory.
 9 units; second term.
-Prerequisites: Ph2a or Ph12a, Ma2, Ph2b or Ph12b taken concurrently, Ma3 taken concurrently.
+Prerequisites: Ph 2 a or Ph 12 a, Ma 2, Ph 3, Ph 2 b or Ph 12 b (may be taken concurrently), Ma 3 (may be taken concurrently).
 A laboratory introduction to experimental physics and data analysis.
 Experiments use research-grade equipment and techniques to investigate topics in classical electrodynamics, resonance phenomena, waves, and other physical phenomena.
 Students develop critical, quantitative evaluations of the relevant physical theories; they work individually and choose which experiments to conduct.
-Each week includes a 30 minute individual recitation and a 3 hour laboratory.
+Each week includes a 30-minute individual recitation and a 3 hour laboratory.
 Instructors: Rice, Politzer.

 Ph 7.
 Physics Laboratory.
 9 units; third term.
 Prerequisites: Ph6, Ph2b or Ph12b, Ph2c or Ph12c taken concurrently.
 A laboratory course continuing the study of experimental physics introduced in Physics 6.
 The course introduces some of the equipment and techniques used in quantum, condensed matter, nuclear, and particle physics.
 The menu of experiments includes some classics which informed the development of the modern quantum theory, including electron diffraction, the Stern-Gerlach experiment, Compton scattering, and the Mössbauer Effect.
 The course format follows that of Physics 6: students work individually and choose which experiments to conduct, and each week includes a 30 minute individual recitation and a 3 hour laboratory.
 Instructors: Rice, Politzer.